Cottesloe Beach has been the favourite seaside destination for Perth locals for more than 100 years.

 - Look for leafy sea dragons while snorkelling North Cottesloe

-Top things to do on Cottesloe Beach
+Things to do and top attractions on Cottesloe Beach

 Make sandcastles and visit Sculpture by the Sea

 Be inspired to build castles from the pure white sand with a visit to Sculpture by the Sea.
 This free seaside exhibition, held each March, turns Cottesloe Beach into an outdoor art gallery of giant sculptures.
+Wander your way along the beach as you view incredible works by new and established artists.

 Enjoy ocean views as you dine